-- audit_object: an Audit object which is used to write the used policies to the audit log.
-In case False is passed for write_to_audit_log, the audit object may be None. - policy_object: a PolicyClass object that is used to retrieve the matching policies. - client_ip: the IP of the current client, as a string - logged_in_user: a dictionary with keys "username", "realm", "role" that describes the currently logged-in (managing) user classmethod action_only (g, scope, action)
+- audit\object: an Audit object which is used to write the used policies to the audit log.
+In case False is passed for write\to\audit\log, the audit object may be None. - policy\object: a PolicyClass object that is used to retrieve the matching policies. - client\ip: the IP of the current client, as a string - logged\in\user: a dictionary with keys "username", "realm", "role" that describes the currently logged-in (managing) user classmethod action\only (g, scope, action)

-In our case, this context object is usually the flask. q object.
+In our case, this context object is usually the flask. g object.

 Match active policies solely based on a scope and an action, which may also be None.
 The client IP is matched implicitly. :param g: context object :param scope: the policy scope.
-SCOPE.ADMIN cannot be passed, admin must be used instead. :param action: the policy action, or None :rtype: Match action_values (unique, allow_white_space_in_action=False, write_to_audit_log=True)
+SCOPE.ADMIN cannot be passed, admin must be used instead. :param action: the policy action, or None :rtype: Match action\values (unique, allow\white\space\in\action=False, write\to\audit\log=True)